-- EPCO and its consolidated private company subsidiaries; - Enterprise GP Holdings, which owns all of our membership interests; - Enterprise Products Partners, which is controlled by affiliates of EPCO, including Enterprise GP Holdings; - Duncan Energy Partners L.P., which is controlled by affiliates of EPCO; and - Enterprise Gas Processing LLC, which is controlled by affiliates of EPCO and is our joint venture partner in Jonah.
+- § EPCO and its consolidated private company subsidiaries; - § Enterprise GP Holdings, which owns and controls all our membership interests; - § Enterprise Products Partners, which is controlled by affiliates of EPCO, including Enterprise GP Holdings; - § Duncan Energy Partners L.P., which is controlled by affiliates of EPCO; and - § Enterprise Gas Processing LLC, which is controlled by affiliates of EPCO and is our joint venture partner in Jonah.

-Dan L. Duncan directly owns and controls EPCO and through Dan Duncan LLC, owns and controls EPE Holdings, the general partner of Enterprise GP Holdings.
+Dan L. Duncan directly owns and controls EPCO and, through Dan Duncan LLC, owns and controls EPE Holdings, LLC, the general partner of Enterprise GP Holdings.
 Enterprise GP Holdings owns all of our membership interests.
-Our principal business activity is to act as managing partner of TEPPCO.
+Our principal business activity is to act as the managing partner of TEPPCO.
 Our executive officers are employees of EPCO (see Note 1).

 We and TEPPCO are both separate legal entities apart from each other and apart from EPCO and its other affiliates, with assets and liabilities that are separate from those of EPCO and its other affiliates.
 EPCO and its consolidated private company subsidiaries and affiliates depend on the cash distributions they receive from the Parent Company and other investments to fund their operations and to meet their debt obligations.
-We paid cash distributions to of \$12.4 million during the three months ended March 31, 2008 to our member.
+We paid cash distributions of \$25.9 million to our member during the six months ended June 30, 2008.

-The ownership interests in us and the limited partner interests in TEPPCO that are owned or controlled by EPCO and certain of its affiliates, other than those interests owned by Dan Duncan LLC and certain trusts affiliated with Dan L. Duncan, are pledged as security under the credit facility of an affiliate of EPCO.
+The ownership interests in us and the limited partners interests in TEPPCO that are owned or controlled by EPCO and certain of its affiliates, other than those interests owned by Dan Duncan LLC and certain trusts affiliated with Dan L. Duncan, are pledged as security under the credit facility of an affiliate of EPCO.
 All of the membership interests in us and the limited partner interests in us that are owned or controlled by Enterprise GP Holdings are pledged as security under its credit facility.
-If Enterprise GP Holdings were to default under its credit facility, its lender banks could own the Parent Company.
+If Enterprise GP Holdings were to default under its credit facility, its lender banks could own our the Parent Company.